Traverse City Central High School to reopen Friday

 Health department officials have contacted all people possibly exposed.

-Both TCAPS and the health department declined to provide the number of students and staff asked to quarantine or self isolate after contact tracing was completed.
+Both TCAPS and the health department declined to provide the number of students and staff asked to quarantine after contact tracing was completed.
 However, health department officials did release Thursday that 91 people in Grand Traverse County were asked to quarantine between Oct.
 19-20.

 VanWagoner said the health department did not provide those numbers to TCAPS.